matthias-stemmler/annimate/docs/user-guide/src/troubleshooting.md

 ### Match in context: Desired segmentation is not listed

-If your desired segmentation layer is not listed under "Segmentation" in a [Match in context](columns/match-in-context.md) box, this may be because not all of the selected corpora contain the segmentation.
+If your desired segmentation layer is not listed under "Segmentation" in a [Match in context](columns/match-in-context.md) entry, this may be because not all of the selected corpora contain the segmentation.
 You can confirm this by selecting just a single corpus (try different ones from the list) and checking if the segmentation appears.

 To fix this, you may want to group your corpora differently, so that all corpora in a set contain the same segmentations.
 Alternatively, you can use different segmentations for different subsets of corpora by doing separate exports.